openKolibri/halo-90/readme.md

 ![IMG-LSM6DSM]

 #### Passives
 There are three passives (five if the IMU is populated) that can be any tolerance.
-There are two 1 uF and 0.1 uF decoupling capacitors and one 10k pullup on the reset of the processor.
-The tow IMU pullups are 10k I2C pullups.
+There are two `1 uF` and `0.1 uF` decoupling capacitors and one `10k` pullup on the reset of the processor.
+The tow IMU pullups are `10k` I2C pullups.

 #### Alignment Pins
 There are four tooling holes/alignment pins that can be used for addons.
-They are 1.152 mm (45.35 mil) in diameter and are placed 2.8mm and 5.5mm from the center.
-The earring is 24mm in diameter, weighs 5.5g and the top eylet extends 2mm extra, yeilding a bounding box of 24mm x 26mm.
+They are `1.152 mm` (`45.35 mil`) in diameter and are placed `2.8 mm` and `5.5 mm` from the center.

 ![alignmentPins]

+ The earring is `24 mm` in diameter, weighs `5.207 g` (`2.135 g` without the battery) and the top eylet extends `2 mm` extra, yeilding a bounding box of `24 mm x 26 mm`.

+![mass]

 #### Connectors
-The only connectors on the board are six ⌀1mm copper circles that are exposed as contacts for spring pins.
+The only connectors on the board are six `⌀ 1 mm` copper circles that are exposed as contacts for spring pins.
 They are placed evenly across the board so it receives balanced forces from the custom programmer (or testing jig).

 | Labels      | Dimentions       |
 | ----------- | ---------------- |
 | ![pgrmPads] | ![pgrmPlacement] |

+The labeled pins have thier descriptions in the table below.

 | Pin  | Description                      |
 | ---- | -------------------------------- |